Finding joy with just who we are…

 When we observe the absence of this knowledge involved in our decisions, we conclude a decision was based on unconscious knowledge.
-As something we believe to either be true or not true outside or external from ourselves, even to what is thought to be known, but as yet is unknown.
+As something we believe to either be true or not true outside or external to ourselves, even to what is thought to be known, but yet is unknown.
 We sometimes direct our attention and thought towards assessing the contents of our experience.
 The resulting consciousness involves a re-representation of consciousness in which one interprets, describes, or otherwise characterizes the state of one’s mind in the present.
-If mind connotates spirit or one’s soul, from where does conscious thought derive and this awareness ultimately lead?
+If mind connotates spirit or one’s soul, from where does conscious thought derive and this awareness lead?

 Karmic wheel at the Sera Monastery in Lhasa, Tibet.
 The bhāvacakra is a symbolic representation of samsara (or cyclic existence).
 It is found on the outside walls of Tibetan Buddhist temples and monasteries in the Indo-Tibetan region to help people understand Buddhist teachings.
 (I took this picture in October 2018 while in Lhasa).

 In studying Zen, and the role of both the sage and Bodhisattvas, why is the above discussion important to an understanding of what is consciousness, but the continuation of spirit, our eternal essence or presence?
 Timeless and constant we travel through the universe with our entry defined only by “how and where do we go from here”.
-What is our ultimate role and where does this understanding and path take us.
-We go forward almost as a pivot.
+What is our ultimate role and where does this understanding, and path take us?
+We go forward as a pivot.
 As a commentary of what we know that is important in showing the way for both our own enfoldment and others.
 Putting things in our own words.
 What is important must pass through us as we put into context what it means through us.
 We capture a word, phrase, or sentence as if we have just been waiting for its arrival.
 Taking nothing for granted until it goes through you to see if it fits your own intrinsic innate eternal nature.
 What is the circle of life, but what moves us beyond where we now sit that further defines our presence?

 Mahayana Buddhism as illustrated by The King of Meditation Sutra, Lao Tzu, and others below in Chapter Eight, is representative of the continuing eternal journey we all take together.
 The chapter is divided as with previous chapters into 8A and 8B.
 Chapter 8 includes numbers 1 through 15.
 Chapter 8B that follows will include numbers 16 through 30.